MichelleCordeiro/rocketseat-explorer/stage-10-api-restful/desafio-movies/api/Readme.md

 <h3> 🏆 Challenge </h3>
 <p>

+  **Front-end:** develop react application using styled components and react routes.

-  NodeJS aplication to save favorites movies, adding name, description, rating and tags.
+  **Back-end:** nodeJS aplication to save favorites movies, adding name, description, rating and tags.

+  **API Restful:** implement integration of the interface (front-end) with the api (back-end), with authentication and image upload.

 <br><br>